LevonHill/freecodecampstuff/JavaScript/ARRAYs/working-with-arrays.md

 One-dimensional arrays are simpler and sufficient for many tasks, while two-dimensional arrays become invaluable when dealing with more complex, structured data.

+Lesson 5
+What is array destructuring, and how does it work?

+Array destructuring is a feature in JavaScript that allows you to extract values from arrays and assign them to variables in a more concise and readable way.
+It provides a convenient syntax for unpacking array elements into distinct variables.

+This technique is particularly useful when working with arrays and functions that return multiple values.
+Here is an example of using array destructuring:

+let fruits = ["apple", "banana", "orange"];

+let [first, second, third] = fruits;

+console.log(first);  // "apple"
+console.log(second); // "banana"
+console.log(third);  // "orange"
+In this example, we have an array called fruits with three elements.
+Using array destructuring, we assign the first element to the variable first, the second element to second, and the third element to third.
+This allows us to easily access individual elements of the array without using index notation.

+Here is what it would look like if you accessed each of those elements by their index instead of using array destructuring:

+const fruits = ["apple", "banana", "orange"];

+const first = fruits[0];
+const second = fruits[1];
+const third = fruits[2];

+console.log(first); // "apple"
+console.log(second); // "banana"
+console.log(third); // "orange"
+Array destructuring also allows you to skip elements you're not interested in by using commas.
+For instance:

+let colors = ["red", "green", "blue", "yellow"];
+let [firstColor, , thirdColor] = colors;

+console.log(firstColor); // Output: "red"
+console.log(thirdColor); // Output: "blue"
+In this example, we skip the second element of the colors array by using an extra comma.
+This assigns red to firstColor and blue to thirdColor, effectively ignoring green.

+Another powerful feature of array destructuring is the ability to use default values.
+If the array has fewer elements than the variables you're trying to assign, you can provide default values:

+let numbers = [1, 2];
+let [a, b, c = 3] = numbers;

+console.log(a); // 1
+console.log(b); // 2
+console.log(c); // 3
+Here, we assign default value 3 to c because the numbers array doesn't have a third element.

+Now, let's discuss the rest syntax, denoted by three dots (...).
+It allows you to capture the remaining elements of an array that haven’t been destructured into a new array.
+Here's how it works:

+let fruits = ["apple", "banana", "orange", "mango", "kiwi"];
+let [first, second, ...rest] = fruits;

+console.log(first);  // "apple"
+console.log(second); // "banana"
+console.log(rest);   // ["orange", "mango", "kiwi"]
+In this example, first and second capture the first two elements of the fruits array, and rest captures all remaining elements as a new array.
+The rest syntax must be the last element in the destructuring pattern.

+Array destructuring is a powerful feature that can make your code more concise and easier to read.
+It's especially useful when working with arrays, and when you need to extract specific elements from an array.

+Lesson 6

+How can you use string and array methods to reverse a string?

+Reversing a string is a common programming task that can be accomplished in JavaScript using a combination of string and array methods.
+The process involves three main steps:

+Splitting the string into an array of characters.
+Reversing the array.
+Joining the characters back into a string.
+Let's explore each of these steps using the split(), reverse(), and join() methods.

+The first step in reversing a string is to convert it into an array of individual characters.
+We can do this using the split() method.
+The split() method divides a string into an array of substrings and specifies where each split should happen based on a given separator.
+If no separator is provided, the method returns an array containing the original string as a single element.
+Examples of common separators include:

+An empty string (""), which splits the string into individual characters.

+A single space (" "), which splits the string wherever spaces occur.

+A dash ("-"), which splits the string at each dash.

+Here's an example of using the split method to create an array of characters:

+let str = "hello";
+let charArray = str.split("");
+console.log(charArray); // ["h", "e", "l", "l", "o"] In this example, we use split("") (with an empty string pass to it) to convert the string hello into an array of its individual characters.
+Once we have an array of characters, we can use the reverse() method to reverse the order of elements in the array.

+The reverse() method is an array method that reverses an array in place.
+This means it modifies the original array rather than creating a new one.
+Here's how we can use it:

+let charArray = ["h", "e", "l", "l", "o"];
+charArray.reverse();
+console.log(charArray); // ["o", "l", "l", "e", "h"] In this example, reverse() changes the order of elements in charArray, reversing it from ["h", "e", "l", "l", "o"] to ["o", "l", "l", "e", "h"].

+The final step is to convert the reversed array of characters back into a string.
+We can accomplish this using the join() method.
+The join() method creates and returns a new string by concatenating all of the elements in an array, separated by a specified separator string.
+If you want to join the characters without any separator, you can use an empty string as the argument.
+Here's an example:

+let reversedArray = ["o", "l", "l", "e", "h"];
+let reversedString = reversedArray.join("");
+console.log(reversedString); // "olleh"
+In this example, join("") (with an empty string pass to it as an argument) combines all the characters in the array into a single string without any separator between them.

+Remember that strings in JavaScript are immutable, which means you can't directly reverse a string by modifying it.
+That's why we need to convert it to an array, reverse the array, and then convert it back to a string.
+This combination of string and array methods provides a powerful and flexible way to manipulate strings in JavaScript.